pyrotank41/twr_description/README.md

 A ROS package that contains description of 2 wheeled robot platform with differential drive controller.

 This robot is written in URDF:xacro and has arucomarkers at the top of the platform.
 Note: this repository doesnt have the aruco materials.
-To make aruco material on your system, clone the following folk: https://github.com/pyrotank41/ardupilot_gazebo.git
+To make aruco material and citysim.world works on your system, clone the following folk: https://github.com/pyrotank41/ardupilot_gazebo.git

 To use this package, make sure your workspace is setup like so
 ~~~